-If a child is frequently late has a persistent the parent/carer may be asked to meet with school or Local Authority staff to resolve the problem.
+If a child is frequently late parents/carers may be asked to meet with school or Local Authority staff to resolve the problem.

 Parents/carers can approach school if they are having problems getting children to school on time.

-6. ABSENCE IN TERM TIME
+6. LEAVE OF ABSENCE IN TERM TIME